Horovod: Multi-GPU and multi-node data parallelism

 4. Weight and average the metric(s) per GPU :

 • val_loss.update_state(loss_value, sample_weight=images.shape[0]) with images.shape[0]) as the batch size.
-Knowing that the batches are not necessarily the same size (last batch is sometimes smaller), it is preferable to use the images.shape[0] value here.
+Knowing that the batches are not necessarily the same size (the last batch is sometimes smaller), it is preferable to use the images.shape[0] value here.

 5. Find the mean of the weighted metric averages of all the GPUs :

 • hvd.allreduce(val_loss.result()) to average the metric values calculated per GPU and communicate the result to all the GPUs.
-This operation effectuates inter-GPU communications.
-Horovod uses the allReduce mean operation by default.
+This operation uses inter-GPU communications.
+Horovod uses the mean as allReduce operation by default.

 Example after loading validation data :